 In the US, orthopedic surgeons must first attend college and then medical school.
 Medical school takes 4 years to complete.
 After medical school, the new doctors attend residency.
 Residency programs train the new doctors in the specialty of their choosing under the guidance of more experienced doctors.
 Common specialties include family medicine, emergency medicine, pediatrics, etc. All doctors must attend residency in order to practice medicine, but the length of residencies differs by specialty.
 Orthopedic surgery is a competitive specialty with a residency that lasts 5 years.
 After they complete their residency, orthopedic surgeons must pass all licensing and board exams in order to practice as a surgeon.
 While surgeons can choose to practice directly out of residency, some may choose to complete a fellowship in order to learn even more about a specific area of interest in orthopedic surgery.

-What to Look for in An Orthopedic Surgeon
+What to Look for in An Orthopedic Surgeon in Hawaii

 If you have specific health concerns or complicated orthopedic history, you may want to choose an orthopedic surgeon who has completed a fellowship in that area.

 While a good orthopedic surgeon is someone who is technically skilled, they should also know how to listen to patients.
 A surgeon should present the options to you, answer any questions you have, and guide you to the best solution based on your health goals.